Priya2410/UE19CS202-Data-Structures/Graph/GraphInfo.md

-Graph :An ordered pair of vertices and edges.
+<h4>Graph :An ordered pair of vertices and edges.
 Directed Graph : When the pair of vertices representing an edge are ordered (u,v) not equal to (v,u) Undirected Graph: When the pair of vertices representing an edge are unordered (u,v) = (v,u) Weighted Graph : A graph in the edges have a numerical value associated with them.